shinken-solutions/shinken/doc/source/15_development/pluginapi.rst

   /=2643MB;5948;5958;0;5968

-If this plugin was used to perform a service check, the"red"portion of output (left of the pipe separator) will be stored in the :ref:`$SERVICEOUTPUT$ <thebasics/macrolist#serviceoutput>` macro and the"orange"portion of output (right of the pipe separator) will be stored in the :ref:`$SERVICEPERFDATA$ <thebasics/macrolist#serviceperfdata>` macro.
+If this plugin was used to perform a service check, the"red"portion of output (left of the pipe separator) will be stored in the :ref:`$SERVICEOUTPUT$ <$SERVICEOUTPUT$>` macro and the"orange"portion of output (right of the pipe separator) will be stored in the :ref:`$SERVICEPERFDATA$ <thebasics/macrolist#serviceperfdata>` macro.

 **Case 3: Multiple lines of output (text and perfdata)**